 Cumulative impacts on air quality within the offshore area would come primarily from non-OCS oil/gas activities in the Gulf as well as sources on land such as generated outside the OCS and include emissions from industrial plants, power generation, and urban transportation.
 The location of the proposed action is far removed from coastal populations or industrial activity.
-The proposed activities are located over 73 mi (117 km) from the nearest shoreline, and would not affect the overall quality of air over the coast because of the distance to shore.
+The proposed activities are located over 102 mi (163 km) from the nearest shoreline and would not affect the overall quality of air over the coast because of the distance to shore.
 Figure 4-1 of the Multisale EIS and 2018 SEIS (USDOI, BOEM, 2017a and b) shows the Texas and Louisiana ozone attainment status.
-Except for Southeast Texas (Houston-Galveston-Brazoria), which is in nonattainment for ozone, and St. Bernard Parish and part of Evangeline Parish, Louisiana, which is in nonattainment for SO2, the Gulf's coastal areas are currently designated as "attainment" for all of the NAAQS regulated pollutants (USEPA, 2020).
+Except for Southeast Texas (Houston-Galveston-Brazoria), which is in nonattainment for ozone, and St. Bernard Parish and part of Evangeline Parish, Louisiana, which is in nonattainment for SO2, the Gulf's coastal areas are currently designated as

+"attainment" for all of the NAAQS regulated pollutants (USEPA, 2021).
 Minor to moderate cumulative impacts on air quality are expected as a result of the proposed activities when added to the impacts of past, present, or reasonably foreseeable oil and gas development in the area, as well as other activities in the area, though the incremental impacts from the proposed activities are expected to be minor.

-The air quality in the immediate vicinity of the proposed activities would be affected by the projected emissions, but the 73 mi (117 km) distance between the area of the proposed action and the nearest shoreline results in substantial dilution factors for point-source emissions from the proposed action so that onshore air quality impacts would be well below levels considered to be significant.
+The air quality in the immediate vicinity of the proposed activities would be affected by the projected emissions, but the 102 mi (163 km) distance between the area of the proposed action and the nearest shoreline results in substantial dilution factors for point-source emissions from the proposed action so that onshore air quality impacts would be well below levels considered to be significant.

-If selected, Alternative 3, the Proposed Action as Submitted with Additional Conditions of Approval, would allow the operator to undertake the proposed activities, as requested and conditioned in the plan; however, the operator would be required to implement additional mitigation and monitoring measures as identified by BOEM and NMFS.
-As described in the analyses above for Alternative 2, impacts to air quality from the proposed action are expected to be localized and will not lead to significant impacts.
-The conditions of approval outlined in Chapter 2.4 are not expected to increase or decrease the potential for effects to air quality from the proposed action.
-Alternative 3 does not differ from Alternative 2 because the additional mitigation and monitoring measures do not address this resource (i.e., all assumptions, estimates, and conclusions are identical); see the analysis provided in Chapter 3.2 for Alternative 2 for this resource.
+If selected, Alternative 3, the Proposed Action with Additional Conditions of Approval, would allow the operator to undertake the proposed activities, as requested and conditioned in the plan; however, the operator must implement additional conditions of approval as identified by BOEM and NMFS.
+As described in the analyses above for Alternatives 1 and 2, impacts to air quality from the proposed action are expected to be localized and will not lead to significant impacts.
+The condition of approval outlined in Chapter 2.4 is not expected to increase or decrease the potential for effects to air quality from the proposed action.
+Alternative 3 does not differ from Alternative 2 because the additional condition of approval does not address this resource (i.e., all assumptions, estimates, and conclusions are identical); see the analysis provided in Chapter 3.2 for Alternative 2 for this resource.